 - Dust the cake with powdered sugar just before serving.

-- Garnish with sugared grapes if desired. (check instructions below on how to make sugared grapes)
+- Garnish with sugared grapes if desired.
+(Check instructions below on how to make sugared grapes as seen in the top photo)

 To make the sugared grapes for garnishing, you’ll need:

 First, we’ll make a simple syrup.
-Place 1/3 cup of sugar and equal part water in a small stock pot.
-Heat on medium low and stir together till the sugar has completely dissolved.
+Place 1/3 cup of sugar and 1/3 cup of water in a small stockpot.
+Heat on medium-low and stir together till the sugar has completely dissolved.
+Then remove from the heat.

-With a slotted spoon, dip the grapes in the simple sugar mixture while turning to coat all over.
+With a slotted spoon, dip the grapes in the simple sugar mixture, turning to coat all around.

-Transfer to a wire rack and let the grapes dry for 1 hour.
+Transfer the grapes to a wire rack and let them dry for 1 hour.

-Then, roll the grapes in the remaining 1/4 cup of sugar while taking care to cover the entire surface of the grapes.
+Then, roll the grapes in the remaining 1/4 cup of sugar.

-Return to the wire rack and let dry for another hour so that the sugar adheres to the grapes.
+Return to the wire rack and let dry for another hour, so that the sugar adheres to the grape.

-These sugared grapes add a pretty touch and also compliments this grape studded cake.
-But really, you can use them to garnish any sweet treat.
+These sugared grapes add a pretty touch and complement this grape-studded cake.
+But you can use them to garnish any sweet treat.
 They would also be perfect to serve with cocktails.

 It’s moist.
 Flavourful.
 And not too sweet.
 Making it a perfect breakfast cake or a special treat for brunch!